Tony & Veasna

 From two different cultures, we have made a life that brings our paths together quite uniquely.
 We celebrate Chanukkah and Christmas, New Year’s Eve and Cambodian New Year.
 We make spring rolls and pasta.
 When Amia was born, we knew it was important to include her cultural heritage as well, which simply adds to our family rainbow.

 Our two families are vastly different, but they have slowly merged together into this California-meets-Texas, Asia-meets-America hodgepodge of Cambodian music and Italian food.
 Veasna’s family arrived in the U.S. in the early ’80s, and Veasna was born shortly thereafter.
 Veasna grew up in Southern California with his three sisters and parents, eventually studying dance.
 Tony was born in Southern California and was raised with two older siblings.

 Over the years, Tony’s immediate family has all moved to Texas, and most live within a few minutes of each other.
 With Tony’s two siblings plus spouses, kids, and parents, there are a lot of birthday and holiday celebrations happening where the family gets together.
 With Veasna’s family all still in California, we head back every year so we can see them and they can see how big Amia has gotten.

 Our Adoption Story

-In 2015, we decided we were ready to start trying to adopt.
+In 2015 we decided we were ready to start trying to adopt.
 In July of that year, our profile went live, and the journey began.
 Two short months later, we received a call that a birthmother had found us and wanted to speak.
-We were, honestly, shocked.
-Not only could we not believe that it happened so fast, but we didn’t think we were ready!
-We spoke to our birthmother that day, then drove to San Antonio to meet her.
-Ten short days later, on September 20, we each held a hand of our birthmother as she pushed our newborn daughter into this world.
+We were honestly shocked.
+Not only could we not believe that it happened so fast but we didn’t think we were ready!
+We spoke to our daughter’s birthmother that day then drove to meet her.
+Ten short days later, on September 20, we each held a hand of our daughter’s birthmother as she pushed our newborn daughter into this world.
 It has been a magical journey, and we cannot wait to take it again.